-Dave Osipovich is a partner in the firm’s Pittsburgh office.
-An experienced litigator, Mr. Osipovich focuses his practice on high-stakes complex commercial disputes, as well as insurance recovery on behalf of corporate policyholders.
-Mr. Osipovich has extensive first-hand experience with all phases of litigation, from initial fact investigation through trial and appeal.
+David (Dave) Osipovich is a partner in the firm’s Pittsburgh office.
+An experienced litigator, Dave focuses his practice on high-stakes complex commercial disputes, as well as insurance recovery on behalf of corporate policyholders.
+Dave has extensive first-hand experience with all phases of litigation, from initial fact investigation through trial and appeal.

-Mr. Osipovich’s clients include representatives of a wide variety of industries, including food and beverage, aerospace, telecommunications infrastructure, software, energy, health care, and heavy manufacturing.
+Dave’s clients include representatives of a wide variety of industries, including telecommunications infrastructure, food, aerospace, energy, health care, chemical manufacturing, and heavy manufacturing.
 He has represented both plaintiffs and defendants in state and federal courts in Pennsylvania, New Jersey, New York, Ohio, California, Illinois, Oregon, Kentucky, and West Virginia.

-Mr. Osipovich holds a doctorate in Philosophy from Vanderbilt University.
-Prior to pursuing his legal career, Mr. Osipovich published a number of articles in peer-reviewed academic journals, and held tenure-track teaching positions at Marist College and Eastern Washington University.
-He has also taught philosophy at Allegheny College and the College of William and Mary.
+Dave holds a doctorate in Philosophy from Vanderbilt University.
+Prior to pursuing his legal career, Dave published a number of articles in peer-reviewed academic journals, and held tenure-track teaching positions at Marist College and Eastern Washington University.
+He has also taught Philosophy at Allegheny College and the College of William and Mary.

 - “R.T.
 Vanderbilt Clarifies Key Long-Tail Liability Issues of Connecticut First Impression,” American Bar Association, 24 April 2017

 - Mentioned, W.Va.
 Judge Says 3 Exclusions Do Not Bar Coverage For Chlorine Gas Damages, Mealey’s Insurance, 30 November 2021